-First Assistant United States Attorney
+First Assistant U.S. Attorney

-Chief, Criminal Division
+Chief of the Criminal Division

-Chief, Civil Division
+Chief of the Civil Division